Eugène Minkowski: Early life and education

-Life and career
+Career

-Minkowski was born in Saint Petersburg, the capital of the Russian Empire, into a Jewish Polish family.
-He was second of the four sons of August Minkowski, a Warsaw banker and his wife, Tekla, née Lichtenbaum.
-When he was 7 years old, the family returned to the Polish capital, where he attended school and started his medical studies at the Imperial University of Warsaw.
-However, because of political repression from the czarist government, the university was temporarily closed in 1905.
-He was obliged to continue his studies at Breslau University (3 semesters), at Göttingen University (2 semesters) and finally, at Munich University (3 semesters) where he obtained his medical degree in 1909.
-As a Russian subject, he went on to practice medicine in Kazan to obtain Russian certification, and while there met his future wife, Franciszka Brokman, also a doctor and later known as 'Françoise'.
+As a Russian subject, Minkowski went on to practice medicine in Kazan to obtain Russian certification, and while there met his future wife, Franciszka Brokman, also a doctor and later known as 'Françoise'.
 They married in 1913.
 The couple settled in Munich, where Françoise pursued further work in psychiatry while Eugène took up the study of mathematics and philosophy, attending lectures by Alexander Pfänder and Moritz Geiger, pupils of Edmund Husserl.

-In Munich he became acquainted with Germanic philosophy.
-The outbreak of World War I forced them to seek refuge in Zürich with Minkowski's brother, Mieczysław (Michel).
+In Munich, Minkowski became acquainted with Germanic philosophy.
+The outbreak of World War I forced them to seek refuge in Zurich with Minkowski's brother, Mieczysław (Michel).
 There, Minkowski and his wife both became assistants to Eugen Bleuler at the Burghölzli, a university clinic where Carl Gustav Jung and Ludwig Binswanger had practised earlier.
 In 1914 he finished a work entitled "Les éléments essentiels du temps-qualité" – "The Essential Elements of Time-Quality".
 At the beginning of the World War I Minkowski volunteered in the French Army in 1915 as a military medic.
 In 1915, the couple had a son, Alexandre Minkowski, later a pioneer of French neonatology and father of the noted orchestra conductor, Marc Minkowski, followed in 1918 by a daughter, Jeannine, a lawyer.
 In the war he saw action at the Battle of the Somme and the Battle of Verdun, where his bravery earned him several citations and military decorations, including the Croix de Guerre.
 He became an officer of the Legion of Honour and obtained French nationality.
 In France Minkowski came under the influence of the famous French philosopher Henri Bergson, who critiqued standard scientific views of time and of life.
 Minkowski was convinced that psychopathology should be closer to philosophy and closer to individual philosophers' views.
 For Minkowski, Bergson was the paradigmatic philosopher.